Set up connection to database

 SELECT *

-FROM baby_small JOIN nyt_small
+FROM baby_small INNER JOIN nyt_small

 ON baby_small.Name = nyt_small.nyt_name